fenago/oracle19c-administration/md/Lab_6_3.md

     - **Container Name:** CDBLAB
     - **Connection Type:** SYSDBA

-By following these steps, you will configure the listener, set the EM Express port, and successfully connect to EM Express.
+By following these detailed steps, you will configure the listener, set the EM Express port, and successfully connect to EM Express.